camunda/camunda-docs/docs/product-manuals/clients/java-client/get-started.md

 As you can see, a workflow instance has been started and finished.

-## Work on a Job
+## Work on a job

-Now we want to do some work within your workflow.
+Now we want to do some work within our workflow.

 First, add a few service jobs to the BPMN diagram and set the required attributes.
 Then extend your main class and create a job worker to process jobs which are created when the workflow instance reaches a service task.

 Open the BPMN diagram in the modeler.
-Insert a few service tasks between the start and the end event.
+Insert three service tasks between the start and the end event.

+- Name the first task `Collect Money`.
+- Name the second task `Fetch Items`.
+- Name the third task `Ship Parcel`.

 ![model-workflow-step-2](assets/order-process.png)